 Jump to:

-The "Big 8" food allergens
+The top food allergens in the US

-The most common food allergies are dairy, egg, wheat, soy, peanuts, tree nuts, fish, and shellfish.
-Even though allergic reactions can be caused by virtually any food, 90% are caused by "The Big 8".
-These are also known as "The Top 8".
+Even though allergic reactions can be caused by virtually any food, 90% are caused by these allergens.
+These are also known as "The Top 9".

 Choose an allergen below to learn more